skrupenin/c-w/fragments2pdf/README.md

 # Airtable to PDF Converter

 A Python application that extracts data from an Airtable database and generates a single PDF document with all records.
 Each record is presented on its own A5 page with specific formatting and layout requirements.
+The application uses Jinja2 templates and xhtml2pdf for PDF generation.

 ## Setup